alphagov/govuk-frontend/CONTRIBUTING.md

 ## Testing a release

-If you need to test a release, for example if you're contributing a new component see [Publishing pre-release of GOV.UK Frontend](/docs/releasing/publishing-a-pre-release.md).
+If you need to test a release, for example if you're contributing a new component see [Publishing a preview of GOV.UK Frontend](/docs/releasing/publishing-a-preview.md).

 ## Application tasks